MeheheCedy22/Debian-Ubuntu-postinstall-script/README.md

-# PostInstall script for Debian/Ubuntu based distros
+# Postinstall script for Debian/Ubuntu based distros

 NOTE: Script is not complete, usage is not recommended